1. Get a Home Inspector With Lots Of Experience.

 It takes a full time inspector at least 50 inspections to start to develop the eyes, ears and nose for hunting down problems.
 Part-time home inspectors simply don’t have the time in the field to develop that radar.
 Be sure to ask how many inspections the inspector conducts annually and how many years he/she has been doing them.
 A quality full time home inspector conducts between 300 and 400 inspections annually – blind inspectors conduct 50 to 100 inspections annually.
 Conducting 300-400 inspections each year requires extensive referrals, by prior clients, lenders, real estate agents and others — so there is a much greater chance the inspector is NOT blind!

 All of the inspectors at Mountains to Sound Home Inspection conduct 300- 400 inspections annually and are required to go through our comprehensive 10 Week Training Program even after becoming state licensed!

 2. Education & Training:

 Did the inspector attend one of the top home inspection schools, or did he complete a correspondence course, or have his brother in law, Bubba show him how to inspect?

-3. The Inspection Report:
+3. The Inspection Report

 Ask for a sample of an inspection report so you’ll know what you can expect for your time and money.
 After all, you are the client!

-The lenders sole interest in the transaction is seeing that You get a quality home that’s right for you and your family!
+The lenders sole interest in the transaction is seeing that YOU get a quality home that’s right for you and your family!